Lionsgate in talks to sell Epix stake to MGM, Viacom -sources

-The move follows Lionsgate's announcement that it would explore its options for its Epix stake following its $4.4 billion acquisition last month of pay TV network Starz Entertainment LLC.
+The move follows Liongate's announcement that it would explore its options for its Epix stake following its $4.4 billion acquisition last month of pay TV network Starz Entertainment LLC.

 Any deal would likely value Epix, which comes with an online streaming service, somewhere between $1 billion and $2 billion, the people said this week.
 The outcome could be that MGM and Viacom become 50-50 partners in Epix, the people added, cautioning that no deal was certain.

 The sources asked not to be identified because the negotiations are confidential.
-MGM declined to comment.
-Viacom could not be reached for comment.
+Representatives for Viacom and MGM could not be reached for comment.
 Spokesmen for both Lionsgate and Epix declined to comment.

 Currently Viacom and its studio unit, Paramount Pictures, own about 50 percent of Epix, while Lionsgate owns less than 32 percent, and MGM has about 19 percent, according to filings.